This versatile grape creates some of the world’s tastiest, most budget-friendly wines.

 Originating in Spain, Grenache is widely cultivated in France, Sicily, California and Australia.
 More recently, China, Mexico and Israel are also harvesting this ubiquitous grape.
 Most Grenache wine regions also produce impressive Grenache rosé wines.

 Grenache is the only world-class grape that can get away with tasting like a candied fruit roll-up.
 It allows blind taste testers to immediately detect its presence.
-Despite its light color, it has a medium-bodied taste.
+It has a light color, but a medium-bodied taste.
 Factors such as regional winemaking requirements, climate and other blending grapes all go into the versatility of this iconic grape.

 Garnacha, as it is referred to in Spain, was born in the region known as Aragon.